Yapibe/KAN-GPSConv/README.md

 5. The training script currently uses Adam optimizer with default learning rates.
 Learning rate scheduling or different optimizers can be implemented for potentially better performance.

 6. For large datasets, especially in graph classification tasks, consider implementing mini-batch training and data parallelism for improved efficiency.

+## Key Findings

+1. The initial linear projection before KAN layers is crucial for effective training.
+2. SGD optimizer shows more stable training but requires more epochs compared to Adam.
+3. The integration of KAN layers into GPS networks shows promise in enhancing model expressiveness.

 ## Future Work